Here is Jacob’s story, as told by his mum, Elaine…

 About a year before Jacob was diagnosed, I’d queried his height with the GP, he seemed smaller than children his age, even adults had commented on his size, but as a parent, it’s not something you want to focus on.
 I now understand that his growth was affected by the brain tumour.

-He finished treatment in August 2020 and now has six-monthly scans to monitor the tumour.
-His last scan showed the tumour was stable.
-He has quarterly eye tests and is classed as visually impaired.
+He finished treatment in August 2020 and he was given six-monthly scans to monitor the tumour and he has quarterly eye tests and is classed as visually impaired.

 Brain tumours are indiscriminate; they can affect anyone at any age.
 What’s more, they kill more children and adults under the age of 40 than any other cancer... yet just 1% of the national spend on cancer research has been allocated to this devastating disease.